aospapp/aosp/external/bc/manuals/development.md

 #### `bc` Standard Tests

-The list of current (17 July 2021) standard tests for `bc` is below:
+The list of current (27 February 2023) standard tests for `bc` is below:

 decimal